How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 The positive results from our journey include:

-- We have fewer reports because our new configuration allows us to use one stack of reports and filter by program.
-We are also reporting in Apricot, which is much more time efficient.
+We have fewer reports that can be filtered by program.
 We are moving from anecdote to “why” questions about program outcomes.

 We still need to improve in a few areas.

-- Adjusting to changes in the vocabulary of data fields and categories.
+Adjusting to changes in the vocabulary of data fields and categories.
 Occasionally the state or a funder will change what they call something, for example, how race or gender are categorized.
 These changes can affect existing data and often require mini-data migrations to realign forms for both historical and future reporting.
-For example, it is sometimes difficult to slow down and intentionally evaluate a change and its impact on the overall system.
-We are working on better systems for changes because we recognize that hasty updates can lead to messier forms long term.

 Given all of the above, where are we going next?

-- Getting at that nagging issue of accountability.
+Getting at that nagging issue of accountability.
 We are now focused on developing supervisory tools necessary to link clinical practice to HR expectations.
-The use of tools will be codified in policy and procedures and will be reported in Apricot.
 We want to get more tools for the day to day practice in the hands of supervisors and frontline staff.

-- We are also working on reporting that itemizes the financial benefit of our intervention, in order to answer questions posed by various stakeholders from investors, board members, and finance.
+We are working on reporting that itemizes the financial benefit of our intervention, in order to answer questions posed by various stakeholders from investors, board members, and finance.